 The rest comes with time and experience.

-A good workout routine is split into several sections as follows:
+We believe that a good workout routine is split into four sections as follows:

 We do not advise you to skip any of them.

 If you are under a time constraint you can do the skill work and flexibility on your rest days.
-These can be done on a rest day because they do not "tax" your body.
+These can be done on a rest day because they do not impact your recovery.

 We’ll get to that in a moment.